ramrom/rams_dot_files/cheatsheets/linux_cheatsheet.md

 # LINUX STUFF
 --------------------------
 - udev, as of kernel 2.6, it replaces DevFS(device file system)
+    - `udevadm` - cli tool to see events, monitor devices, list attribs
     - identify devices based on properties (e.g. vendor ID and device ID) dynamically
     - runs in userspace, devFS runs in kernelspace
     - kernel reports events to udev daemon, udev daemon does actions based on configured rules in response